 Trouble codes point you in the direction of the problem, but they’re not always specific to a certain component.
 The P0401 code often indicates a failure in the EGR valve.
 It could also be caused by faulty wiring or a blocked pipe, however.
 This is why you should check to make sure the EGR valve is the problem before you run out and buy a new one.

 The process of checking your EGR valve depends on whether you have a mechanical or an electronic EGR valve.
 For mechanical or hybrid EGR valves, the easiest way to test is with a vacuum pump.
 If you don’t have one, you can rent or borrow them from most auto parts stores.

 A mechanical EGR valve is closed by a plunger attached to a spring.
 A diaphragm inside the valve is pulled when a vacuum is created, pulling on the spring and opening the valve.
 Hooking up a vacuum pump lets you test this operation and eliminate other potential problem points.
 Just follow these steps:

 - Idle your engine until it’s warmed up, about 10-15 minutes.

-- Disconnect the thin hose from the top of the valve, plugging up the end of the hose with a long, slender object.
+- Disconnect the thin hose from the top of the valve, plugging up the hose’s end with a long, slender object.
 Screwdrivers often work nicely for this purpose.

 - Connect the vacuum pump where the hose had been.